LIFETIME DEAL — LIMITED TIME

 ⚡ TL;DR – Key Takeaways

-• The Pixar Story Spine is a versatile 7-step storytelling template that guides narrative flow from setup to resolution.
+• The Pixar Story Spine is a 7-prompt story outline that runs from “setup” to “new normal.”

 Understanding the Pixar Story Spine: The Foundations of Effective Storytelling